Chart Color Schemes

 Educational outcomes in Nowra fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.5%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 10.5%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 44.4% of residents aged 15+ holding such qualifications, including advanced diplomas (10.4%) and certificates (34.0%).
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.5%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.9%).
+Trade and technical skills are prominent, with 44.4% of residents aged 15+ holding vocational credentials - advanced diplomas (10.4%) and certificates (34.0%).

 Frequently Asked Questions - Education